decentraland/avatars-contract/README.md

     * @param _account - address of the account to be managed
-    * @param _allowed - bool whether the account should be allowed or not */ function setAllowance(address _account, bool _allowed) external onlyAllowed;
+    * @param _allowed - bool whether the account should be allowed or not */ function setAllowed(address _account, bool _allowed) external onlyAllowed;

     /**
     * @dev Register a usename
-    * @notice that the username should be less or equal than 32 bytes and blanks are not allowed
+    * @notice that the username should be less than or equal 32 bytes and blanks are not allowed
     * @param _beneficiary - address of the account to be managed
     * @param _userId - string for the userid
     * @param _username - string for the username